-Since Young misunderstands the nature of the trinity, he misrepresents the nature of human relationships, advocating for the abolition of the distinctive roles of marriage.
+Since Young misunderstands the nature of the trinity, he cannot help but misrepresents the nature of human relationships, advocating for the abolition of the distinctive roles of marriage.
 According to Jesus of The Shack, God never wanted women to find their security in men and men to find the joy in their work.
-God wants relationships to exist not command structures that demand respect.
+God wants relationships to exist structures that do not demand respect.
 God wants, “male and female to be counterparts, face-to-face equals.”
 Surprisingly, the Jesus of The Shack appears to have forgotten about the words he spoke in Genesis 2.

 The God of the Shack seems to also have forgotten about the biblical doctrine of salvation.
-Instead of sending his son to pay for the sins of the world, Jesus came to reconcile the whole world to God by removing pain, the darkness that keeps us from seeing God.
+Instead of coming to pay for the sins of the world, Jesus comes to reconcile the whole world to God by removing pain, the darkness that keeps us from seeing God.
 According to Papa, God has no, “need to punish people for sin.
 Sin is its own punishment, devouring you from the inside.
-It’s not my purpose to punish it; it’s my to cure it.”
+It’s not my purpose to punish it; it’s my purpose to cure it.”
 Sin is not our ultimate problem.
 Lack of relationship is.
 Thankfully the cross has cured this aliment for all.

 Later on in the book, Papa tells Mack bluntly that, “through his [Jesus’] death and resurrection, I am now fully reconciled to the world…The whole world, Mack” (p.194).
 Not too surprisingly, Jesus tells Mack that, “Those who love me come from every system that exists.
 They were Buddhists or Mormons, Baptists or Muslims…many are not part of any Sunday morning or religious institutions…I have no desire to make them Christians, but I do want them to join in their transformation in sons and daughters of my Papa, into my brothers and sisters, into my beloved.”

-While Young clearly realizes that most religious activities are fruitless, he readily reveals a belief that all people will be in heaven once they sincerely seek after God regardless of what their path.
-And as a result, his book directly contradicts the words of the real Jesus who said,
+While Young clearly deems most religious activities to be fruitless, he readily teaches that all people will be in heaven after they sincerely being seeking after God.
+The path traveled does not matter.
+The universalism of The Shack directly contradicts the words of the real Jesus who said,

 I am the way, and the truth, and the life.
 No one comes to the Father except through me (John 14:6).